 Secondary Math Ed majors or Geometry students are directed to a Web site where they read through a rich and extensive collection of proofs of the Pythagorean Theorem, some accompanied by Java applets.
 Each student then selects two proofs to prepare to present to the class-a geometric proof and a visual proof-and writes a detailed outline of each proof.
 The student also indicates one additional proof that was of particular interest and the reason(s) for its selection.

 Symmetry and Tilings: An Exploration part of Examples

 Students are directed to read through a Web-based tutorial on Symmetry and Tilings in the form of an short and colorful article entitled Tilings and Tesselations; afterwards, they answer several questions on tilings (tessellations), tiling terminology, types of symmetry (isometries), periodic tilings and Penrose tilings.

-JiTT - Water Issues and the Aswan High Dam part of Examples
+JiTT - The Legs of Snakes and Whales part of Examples

 1) What are the adaptations needed to move from water to land (whether it be an arthropod or a "pioneering amphibian")?
 2) Could snakes be linked to marine lizards?
 What your view and interpretations of ...